thenumbernine/hydro-cl-lua/README.md

 - integrators: Forward Euler, several Runge-Kutta and Runge-Kutta TVD, and implicit linearized GMRES on the GPU
 - GUI-driven everything.  no more restarting the program to switch solvers or initial conditions.
 - Euler equations from Toro's book (with some modifications for curved geometry)
-- Maxwell equations from Trangenstein's book
+- Maxwell equations from Trangenstein's book with poisson solver constraints
+- Maxwell equations with GLM from 2000 Munz
 - ideal MHD from Stone et al 2008
+- two-fluid electron/ion plasma model from 2014 Abgrall, Kumar
 - SRHD from Marti & Muller 2008
 - GRHD from Font 2008
 - numerical relativity via Bona-Masso formalism described in Alcubierre 1997 and Alcubierre's 2008 book